mon-gmx/mon-gmx.github.io/index.md

   >Ask: “What happens when someone disagrees with a technical decision?”
   >If there’s too much talk about IQ and not enough about collaboration, you’re headed into a prestige trap.
   >
-  >During meetups or calls, watch how people treat newcomers or non-native speakers — that’s you soon.
+  >During meetups or calls, watch how people treat newcomers or non-native speakers, that’s you soon.
   >
   >🚩 4.
-Remote in name, isolated in practice — with disappearing leadership
+Remote in name, isolated in practice, with disappearing leadership
   >(2024): Joined a "remote" company that left you completely disconnected, and when your manager got pushed out, the team floundered with no direction.
   >
   >How to spot it: